jednano/postcss-font-pack/README.md

 Also, notice that fallback fonts were added to the `font-family`.
 This allows you to keep your syntax easy to read/write and let the plugin do the dirty work with configuration.

 You don't have to use the font shorthand property.
 You can also write-out each declaration individually or you can use the [`postcss-nested-props`](https://github.com/jedmao/postcss-nested-props) plugin to enable a nested syntax.
+Just make sure you unwrap the nested with that plugin before you run this one.

 ## Validation